t-yokoyama/java_pandemic/README.md

 0. have java installed on your machine (jre 1.7 or better for best results).

-1. extract the contents of PandemicSolitaire.rar into any directory (e.g. C:\Users\???\Desktop). this includes the .jar file and /external_files.
+1. extract the contents of PandemicSolitaire.zip into any directory (e.g. C:\Users\???\Desktop). this includes the .jar file and /external_files.

 2. run a command prompt (cmd.exe on windows).